Perhaps you have climbed Everest, or Denali – and you want to finish up the 7 summits in style on Mount Vinson.

 Like most of the big mountains, Camelbaks and hydration systems with tubes all freeze and water needs be close to your body – even a thermos won’t be warm for long on a summit day in Antarctica.

 With no Sherpa’s to carry your gear, group equipment, including tents, stoves, fuel and food will also be carried by your group.
 So sleds and packs will generally be far heavier than on Everest, and the pitching of tents and cooking of food will be more of a shared activity.

-With ALE clients who book directly, tents, group gear and food is usually in place so loads consist of personal equipment and perhaps some food, with set camps and kitchens already in place, from Base Camp all the way through to High Camp.
-If you are with an independently guided group, pick one with a strong guide!
+With ALE clients who book directly, tents, group gear and food is usually in place so loads consist of personal equipment and some food, with set camps and kitchens already in place, from Base Camp all the way through to High Camp.
+If you are with an independently guided group, perhaps best to pick one with a strong guide.

 If anything, one of the biggest differences between Everest and Vinson is the aura and atmosphere.
 There are incredible vistas from start to finish.
 Just setting foot in Antarctica is a real adventure in itself – not to mention the flight on the jet to reach Union Glacier to get there, then the hour long Twin Otter ski plane ride to Vinson itself.

 And while there are certainly people there, less than 20% of the numbers who normally summit Everest in a year will be climbing, spread over 2 months, so you will be much more alone and certainly won’t be standing in line.